 This course introduces the students to processes of better understanding of urban reality and its relation to their faith.
 It will focus on generating social and theological insights from field experience guided by tools for social analysis, cultural analysis, and resources of bible and theology.

-The integration of disciplined social observation and the prophetic vision is at least as old as Amos and the 8th century Prophets.
+The processes of urban theologising will be developed.
 Theological wisdom does not usually come in a vacuum but in the fray.
+Urban experiences lead to reflection.
 The prophetic sensibilities emerge from the tension generated by the encounter between a vision of the just God and the experience of failed justice around us.
-The process
+The integration of disciplined social observation and the prophetic vision is at least as old as Amos and the 8th century Prophets.

 The course will seek to generate social and theological insight through an inductive approach.
 The outputs of the inductive process will be strengthened by synthesizing, inputs and readings.